Fat And Fit?

 - They divided them into groups according to their BMI (yes, eyeroll, BMI is not an indicator of health) and whether they had any metabolic abnormalities (diabetes, high blood pressure and/or abnormal blood fats).

-- The results of the study showed that obese individuals who appeared healthy at the start of the research period, had a 50% higher risk of coronary heart disease than people of ‘normal’ weight.
+- The results of the study showed that individuals at the higher end of the weight spectrum who appeared healthy at the start of the research period, had a 50% higher risk of coronary heart disease than people of ‘normal’ weight.
 They had a 7% increased risk of cerebrovascular disease – problems affecting the blood supply to the brain – which can cause a stroke, and double the risk of heart failure.

 - The lead researcher then made this statement: “The priority of health professionals should be to promote and facilitate weight loss among obese persons, regardless of the presence or absence of metabolic abnormalities.
 At the population level, so-called metabolically healthy obesity is not a harmless condition and perhaps it is better not to use this term to describe an obese person, regardless of how many metabolic complications they have.”